ElementsProject/lightning/README.md

 Wait until `bitcoind` has synchronized with the testnet network.
 In case you use regtest, make sure you generate at least 432 blocks to activate SegWit.

 Make sure that you do not have `walletbroadcast=0` in your `~/.bitcoin/bitcoin.conf`, or you may run into trouble.
+Notice that currently pruned nodes are not supported and may result in `lightningd` being unable to synchronize with the blockchain.

 You can start `lightningd` with the following command: